How Do We Get a Second Mortgage?

 You Will Need Equity in Your Home to Take Out a SecondMortgage

 Question: How and where do we get a second mortgage?

 A reader asks: "My wife and I were initially thinking about buying a bigger home.
 My father-in-law suggested we get a second mortgage and add a second floor to our existing home.
 But I've heard banks don't make second mortgages anymore.
 How do we get a second mortgage?
 What does getting a second mortgage entail?"

 Answer: Prior to the boon years of the late 1990s and early 2000s, almost anybody could get a second mortgage.

-Those loans are few and far between today.
+Those types of loans are few and far between today.
 But it doesn't mean a homeowner can't get a second mortgage.
-However, most lenders want to see that your home has equity before they'll consider approving you for a second mortgage.
+However, most lenders want to see that a home has equity before they'll consider approving a homeowner for a second mortgage.
 Before the housing market crash of 2008, a borrower could get a second mortgage up to 100 percent of the home's market value, and sometimes for more than that.
-Today, banks want tangible security, backed by solid equity, for such loans.
+Today, banks want tangible security, appraised and backed by solid equity, for such loans.